 The Authority has a Corporate Risk Register to manage the Councils Corporate Risks that could impact on delivering the Council's Wellbeing Objectives and wider Council Priorities, and to ensure that the risk exposure to the Council is reduced over time.
-The following is the Authorities Provisional Risk Register as at 31st March 2019.
+Each Corporate Risk in the Corporate Risk Register has been allocated a Risk Type, Lead Corporate Management Team Officer and Lead Councillor/Cabinet Member.
+The table below is extracted from the Corporate Risk Register for 2019/20 and provides a summary of the Corporate Risk Register for the nine Corporate Risks, in terms of risk number, type, description, risk score and trend against last year.
+The Corporate Risk Register 2019/20 was approved by Cabinet of 29th January 2020.